In this recipe, noisettes of lamb are coated with rosemary and seasoning, then cooked in butter, and served with a red wine sauce.

 Line a baking sheet with baking parchment.
 Dab a little meringue on each corner of the baking sheet first to keep the lining in place.

 Spoon 3 mounds of meringue onto the baking paper.
 Bake in the centre of the oven for 1 hour 15 minutes.
 The meringues should now lift easily from the paper.
-If you have time, leave them to dry out in the oven for a further hour with the oven off, which will ensure the meringues are crisp all the way through.
+If you have time, leave them to dry out in the oven with the door slightly ajar, as the oven cools down.
+This will ensure the meringues are crisp all the way through.